Dr. Thomas Colletti

 While it is common practice for medical providers to encourage their patients to “get enough sleep at night”, many are unsure exactly how much is enough.
 In addition to this, many patients do not fully understand nor are they aware of the potentially harmful effects that prolonged sleep deprivation can have on their mental and physical health.

 Hunstad MA.
 Sleep – An Epidemic of Insufficiency.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2019; 1(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.